gonzalo123/cv2kinesis/README.md

     )
 ```

-To get the frames from kinesis stream we need to take into account the shards.
+To get the frames from kinesis stream we need to consider the shards.
 According to your needs you should
 change it a little bit.

 ```python